Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Introduction

+In this paper we consider various possibilities in this regard.
+The main goal is to work out a practically viable notion of \textquotedblleft local limit\textquotedblright\ to relate local and nonlocal theories with physically desirable properties, such as renormalizability and unitarity.
+Besides deepening our knowledge on quantum fields, this investigation may have interesting physical applications.
+Nonlocal deformations of the standard model, for example, may be suitable to describe off-shell physics.
+To our knowledge, the relationship between nonlocal and local theories has not been investigated, so far, to the extent we aim to explore in this paper.

 Various classes of nonlocal theories have been studied in the literature, starting from Efimov \cite{efimovnl}.
 Krasnikov \cite{Krasnikov} had the idea to remove the ghosts of local theories from the spectrum by means of nonlocal deformations.
-Specifically, the ghost poles of the free propagators are canceled by \textquotedblleft form factors\textquotedblright , that is to say, entire functions with no zeros that appear instead of the unwanted poles.
-In so doing, unitarity is ensured \cite{efimov,briscese}.
+Specifically, the unphysical poles of the free propagators are replaced by certain form factors (entire functions with no zeros) to ensure unitarity \cite{efimov,briscese}.

 If the form factors are generic, they originate nonrenormalizable gauge and gravity interactions.
 Concentrating on gravity, Kuz'min \cite{kuzmin} showed that renormalizability can be obtained by choosing entire functions that tend to polynomials at high energies.
-The parent and deformed theories are super-renormalizable.
-Precisely, the nonlocal propagators and vertices tend sufficiently fast to those of a higher-derivative (HD) theory in the ultraviolet limit \cite{Lanza}.
-Later Tomboulis \cite{Tomboulis} revived this idea and applied it to gauge theories.
+The parent local and the deformed nonlocal theories are super-renormalizable.
+Precisely, the propagators and vertices of the latter tend sufficiently fast to those of a higher-derivative (HD) theory in the ultraviolet limit \cite{Lanza}.

+Later, Tomboulis \cite{Tomboulis} revived this idea and applied it to gauge theories.
 More recently, Modesto and others \cite{Modesto} elaborated it to a greater extent and built a variety of finite models.
-Properties and implications of more general form factors were studied in\ ref.s \cite{Koshelev}.
+Properties and implications of more general form factors were studied in\ ref.s \cite {Koshelev}.

-We take the class of super-renormalizable nonlocal theories just mentioned, which we call $\mathcal{M}_{\text{NL}}^{0}$, as the starting point of our investigation.
-Assuming it makes sense to discuss a \textquotedblleft local limit\textquotedblright\ in $\mathcal{M}_{\text{NL}}^{0}$, we expect it to recover the parent HD-QFT.
-However, the relationship between nonlocal and local theories has not been investigated so far to the extent we aim to explore in this paper.
+The class of super-renormalizable nonlocal theories just mentioned provides an interesting arena for testing candidate notions of local limit.
+Naively, we may expect that the limit\ is just the higher-derivative local theory (HD-QFT) that describes the ultraviolet behavior.
+It turns out that the relationship between locality and nonlocality is more subtle than that.